Mole Valley Farmers

-Mole Valley Farmers is a retail firm based in Southwest England.
-It is run as a cooperative and in 2016-17 the company had a turnover of £464m.
-As well as 55 stores, the firm owns feed mills, fertiliser blending plants, a specialist mineral plant and farm building division.
+Mole Valley Farmers is a retail and agricultural supply business with its headquarters in Southwest England.
+It is run as a cooperative and in 2022-23 the company had a turnover of £610 million.
+As well as 50 stores, the firm owns feed mills, fertiliser blending plants, a specialist mineral plant, and farm building division.

 History

 Mole Valley Farmers was founded in 1960 by a small group of farmers in South Molton, Devon.
 The aim was to create an agricultural buying-group that would be able to offer agricultural items to farmers at lower prices by buying in bulk.
 Mole Valley Farmers takes its name from an area in North Devon, between the towns of North Molton and South Molton.
 The River Mole runs through this area.
 There is no connection with the Mole Valley, a district in Surrey in South East England or the River Mole that runs between Dorking and Leatherhead.

 Business model

 The company is operated as a cooperative with members each holding shares in the company.
 A key part of this is that the company operates on the smallest margin possible to allow continuity and growth.
 It is not a requirement to be a member of the company to shop there.
 Today, Mole Valley Farmers is one of the few agricultural cooperatives in the supply industry and one of the largest in the UK.

 Mole Valley Farmers owns thirteen branches in South West England, their own feed mills (for animal feeds, at Calne Dorchester, Huntworth and Lifton), fertiliser blending plants, a specialist mineral plant (at Bridgwater), a farm building division (at Witheridge) and a commercial / informational website.
 The range of goods supplied by Mole Valley Farmers has grown since the company's early beginnings and now includes lifestyle products such as clothing, footwear, garden supplies, pet food, white goods and power tools.
 However, the firm still has a focus on supplying farmers with direct-to-farm bulk agricultural products.
-In 2016-17 the company had a turnover of £464m.
+In 2022-23 the company had a turnover of £610m.